• [email protected]

 Before leaving base camp now we have to put on crampons and gears for our real ice climbing.
 Our first leg of the mountaineering walk begins with a steep climb up on the ice face which is a 40-degree vertical climb with the assistance of a fixed rope for about 50 meters.

-Then the walk still climbs steeply all the way to Mera_la from where the path splits for Mera summit or to trek down to SetoPokhari for Baruntse base camp and Sherpani col which is one of the extremely remote region treks in Makalu region.
+Then the walk still climbs steeply to Mera-La from where the path splits for Mera summit or to trek down to SetoPokhari for Baruntse base camp and Sherpani col which is one of the extremely remote region treks in Makalu region.

-Leaving Mera-la we take the path on the right which gradually climbs on the glacier all the way to Mera high camp which is perched behind the rock near the glacier.
-Along the trail to Mera high camp, it provides an excellent view of high mountains such as Mount Everest, Lhotse, Nuptse, Chamlang, Baruntse, Kanchenjunga, etc.
+Leaving Mera-la we take the path on the right which gradually climbs on the glacier to Mera high camp which is perched behind the rock near the glacier.
+The trail to Mera High Camp, it provides an excellent view of high mountains such as Mount Everest, Lhotse, Nuptse, Chamlang, Baruntse, Kanchenjunga, etc.

 A jaw-dropping view of the Mera Glacier is pictured from Mera Peak high camp.